mir-one/academy/sources/web3-intro/lesson_3.md

 Hello!

-This is the lesson #3 of the free Web3 tutorial.
+This lesson #3 of the Web3 tutorial.

 So we take off!